Emergency Dentistry Allen

 Be Careful with Your Diet

 You may not associate your daily diet with your oral health, but these two things go hand-in-hand.
-Harmful oral bacteria that are responsible for the formation of common oral infections and problems feed off of sugars in plaque.
+Harmful oral bacteria are responsible for the formation of common oral infections and feed off of sugars in plaque.
 By eating fewer processed foods and sweet treats, you’ll be able to minimize the build-up of bacteria in your mouth and maintain a healthy oral microbiome.
-It would also be wise to reduce your intake of acidic foods and beverages (like sports drinks) because they can weaken your enamel.
+It would also be wise to reduce your intake of acidic foods and beverages because they can weaken your enamel.

 Protect Your Pearly Whites